 - The notice period can vary between 28 and 84 days.

 Ending a Short Assured Tenancy can be a complicated process for landlords, involving issuing various notices including a notice to quit, a Section 33 notice, and sometimes an AT6.
 The Private Residential Tenancy will require landlords to serve a single Notice to Leave form, simplifying this process.

-Landlords can currently end a Short Assured Tenancy by giving two months’ notice to the end date of the tenancy, or by using one of 17 grounds for ending the tenancy such as rent arrears or damage.
+Previously Landlords could end a Short Assured Tenancy by giving two months’ notice to the end date of the tenancy, or by using one of 17 grounds for ending the tenancy such as rent arrears or damage.
 Under the new regime the notice period will vary depending upon the ground that is being used to end the tenancy and, in some cases, the length of time that the tenant has lived in the property.

 For the majority of the grounds the landlord will have to give tenants 28 days’ notice if the tenant has occupied the property for less than 6 months, or 84 days’ notice if they have occupied the property for more than 6 months.
 However, for grounds applied when the tenant is in breach of their lease or the law (grounds 10 – 15), the landlord will be required to give 28 days’ notice, regardless of how long the tenant has occupied the property.